loinik/nd-mods/README.md

 ## Donation

-If you like what I'm doing you can donate me :)
+If you find these mods helpful or if you like what I'm doing, you can support me 🫶

 [![paypal](https://github.com/loinik/nd-mods/blob/main/images/kofi1.png)](https://ko-fi.com/loinik)